jcmcnch/ASVtoSAG/README.md

 # Results:

--So far, no deep ecotype matches for the GORG SAGs, but all surface SAGs have perfect matches.
+* So far, no deep ecotype matches for the GORG SAGs, but all surface SAGs have perfect matches.
+This is likely to do with sampling biases.
--One
+* ASV-specific groups of genomes seem to share mostly the same GC content, suggesting ecological coherence.
+* Predicted growth rates are similar, except for one ASV genome group which has a faster growth rate and smaller genome size.
+Perhaps this suggests the physiologies of the organisms represented by these ASVs are very similar.